jknightlab/eqtl-intro/slides/eqtl-analysis.md

 Use p-values as a guide to identify potentially interesting results, not as a definitive statement of which findings are real.

-Consider other evidence, especially estimates of effect sizes and their confidence intervals.
+Consider other evidence, especially estimates of effect sizes and their confidence intervals as well as domain knowledge.
 </div>

 # Detecting eQTL -- Not *that* simple